mercari/tfnotify/README.md

   # ...
 ```

 You can also let tfnotify add a label to PRs whose `terraform plan` output result in no change to the current infrastructure.
+Currently, this feature is for Github labels only.

 ```yaml
 ---